How John D. Saunders made $100,000 with one online course

 “While I'm sleeping, I'm making income.
 While I'm out at the park with my family, I'm getting sales,” John shares.
 “Podia lets you have a different type of income that’s not tied to your time.”

 We couldn’t agree more.
-Save time, make money, and keep your sanity with a free two-week trial from Podia today .
+Get your free Podia account now .